Information about Office Click-to-Run installations and about related anti-malware applications

 Click-to-Run products use streaming.
 Think of this in the same way that you think about streaming video.
 You can watch the first part of the video before the whole file is downloaded.
 Similarly, with Click-to-Run, you can start using Office before the whole suite or product has been downloaded.
 While you are using your application, the rest of Office is being downloaded quietly in the background.

 Another aspect of Office Click-to-Run is the unique way that Office is stored after it is downloaded onto your computer.
 Click-to-Run uses Microsoft virtualization technology to contain Office 2010 inside a virtualized application space.
-This virtual “bubble” separates Office from the regular file system and applications on your hard disk.
+This virtual "bubble" separates Office from the regular file system and applications on your hard disk.
 This lets Office 2010 Click-to-Run coexist side-by-side with any existing version of Office that is already installed on your computer.
 There are also other benefits to Office Click-to-Run.
-For more information, visit the following Microsoft blog site:

 Why does a drive Q or a drive R appear in My Computer after I use Click-to-Run to install Office?